oVirt/ovirt-site/source/feature/autorecovery.html.md

 ### Summary

-This page describes the **planed** Autorecovery feature in ovirt engine.
+This page describes the **planned** Autorecovery feature in ovirt engine.

 ### Owner